Gething 'optimistic' on leadership bid

 Health Secretary Vaughan Gething has told BBC Wales he is "optimistic" he can be a candidate to be the next first minister and leader of Welsh Labour.

-It follows a letter from four Labour AMs saying they will back him - he needs five nominations to stand.
+It follows four Labour AMs saying they will back him - he needs five nominations to stand.
+Currently only Mark Drakeford has enough support.

+Mr Gething called for "renewal", saying Labour would not win a majority in 2021 by offering "more of the same".

-In April, Carwyn Jones announced his intention to stand down from the roles later this year.
+Carwyn Jones is stepping down after nine years in charge later this year.

-Finance Secretary Mark Drakeford has already announced he will stand and has the necessary numbers supporting him.
+Finance Secretary Mark Drakeford has already announced he will stand and with eight names behind him has the necessary support to enter the contest.

-Hefin David, Lynne Neagle, Joyce Watson and Vikki Howells have now backed Mr Gething.

-In an open letter, they say there should be a candidate who understands the "unique Welsh Labour history" and is ready to renew the party while in power.

 - Welsh Labour leader race must be 'contest not coronation'